 Start by adding your moss to the top of your pumpkin.
 I am using Lichen moss here.

-Once the moss was applied, I started making small bundles of dried flowers that I hot glued together.
+Once I applied the moss, I started making small bundles of dried flowers that I hot glued together.

 I glued the bundles to the pumpkin, turning it as I went along.
 I then added some dried seeds to the pumpkin, which I loved as they added a natural vibe.